scylladb/scylla-monitoring/README.md

 ##### Install Docker

-Please follow the instructions at: https://docs.docker.com/install/linux/docker-ce/ubuntu/ Note that Dokcer was rename and it is now docker-ce.
+Please follow the instructions at: https://docs.docker.com/install/linux/docker-ce/ubuntu/ Note that Docker was renamed and it is now docker-ce.
-If you are running older docker version, remove it first by following the instruction.
+If you are running an older docker version, remove it first by following the instruction.

 On Ubuntu, the latest package name is `docker-ce` for "Community Edition".
 You may want/need to adjust other Docker specific settings to meet your requirements.
 These instructions will get you a basic working Docker host.